The basic locus of ramified unitary Shimura varieties of signature $(n-1,1)$ at maximal vertex level: Introduction

 In the non-Coxeter type case, the subspaces $\cV$ parameterized by $S_\Lambda$ are totally isotropic but not Lagrangian.
 The first-step decomposition consists of three components:

-where $X_P(\id)$ corresponds to $\Phi$-stable subspaces, while $X_P(w)$ (resp, $X_P(w')$) corresponds to non-$\Phi$-stable subspaces $\cV$ such that $\cV+\Phi(\cV)$ is isotropic (resp. non-isotropic).
-This decomposition relates to the Kottwitz-Rapoport strata; see Remark \ref{rmk:relation-to-KR}.
-Due to the additional pieces $X_P(w')$, the structure of $S_\Lambda$ becomes more complicated than the Coxeter type.
-Nevertheless, we managed to give a complete description of the stratification in terms of Deligne-Lusztig varieties for any maximal vertex level, see \S \ref{sec:relate-DLV} for a list of results.
+where $X_P(\id)$ corresponds to $\Phi$-stable subspaces, while $X_P(w)$ (resp. $X_P(w')$) corresponds to non-$\Phi$-stable subspaces $\cV$ such that $\cV+\Phi(\cV)$ is isotropic (resp. non-isotropic).
+This decomposition relates to the Kottwitz--Rapoport strata; see Remark \ref{rmk:relation-to-KR}.
+Due to the additional piece $X_P(w')$, the structure of $S_\Lambda$ becomes more complicated than in the Coxeter type case.
+Nevertheless, we provide a complete description of the stratification in terms of Deligne--Lusztig varieties for any maximal vertex level, see \S \ref{sec:relate-DLV} for a list of results.